mikebmc/nr_fizzbuzz/README.md

 Contains a class that produces the following for any contiguous range of integers:

+* If the number contains a three you must output the text ‘lucky’.
+This overrides any existing behaviour
 * the number
 * ‘fizz’ for numbers that are multiples of 3
 * ‘buzz’ for numbers that are multiples of 5